ariebovenberg/pdfje/README.rst

   **PDF·je** [PDF·yuh] *(noun)* Dutch for 'small PDF'

 Tiny library for writing simple PDFs.
-Experimental.

 Currently under development.
+The API may change significantly until the 1.x release.
 Leave a ⭐️ on GitHub if you're interested how this develops!

 Why?
 ----

-The most popular libraries for writing PDFs are quite old and inspired by Java and PHP.
-*PDFje* is a modern, Pythonic library with a more declarative API.
+The most popular Python libraries for writing PDFs are quite old and inspired by Java and PHP. **PDFje** is a modern, Pythonic library with a more declarative API.

 How does it work?
 -----------------